ugurulukir/ugurulukir/README.md

 ### Hi there 👋
-In this document, you can find some information about me.

 I have always been interested in technology since my childhood.
-My aim was to become a software engineer, but I had to follow a different career path due to college exams.
-So I went to and graduated from the economics faculty.But pandemics and emerging socioeconomic developments changed my career plans.
-I decided to build a new career as a web developer.
+My aim was to become a software engineer, but I had to follow a different career path due to academic reasons.
+In that time, I was not good at advanced math and physics, so I went to and graduated from the economics faculty.
+But pandemics and emerging socioeconomic and personal developments in my life changed my career plans.
+I drop out my master program and joined Air Forces as Lieutenant for a year compulsory military service.

+After army I noticed that I do not want to work at a position that related my bachelor’s degree.
+My experiences with recruitment specialists in job seeking process has been effective in this decision.
+I was a successful student in my department however, it had not fit for myself and personality and values in life.
+I do not want to hear anything about HR.

-Nowadays, I'm learning HTML and CSS.
-I follow Jonas Schmedtmann's course on Udemy, which I recommend to everyone who is a new starter.
-In the forthcoming weeks, I'm going to elaborate on what I have learned about HTML and CSS.
-I can load some projects onto a repository.
-And then I'm going to start learning Javascript and React JS.
-My road is long and hard, but I believe that I can cross it by virtue of persistence and curiosity.
+Therefore, I decided to turn over a new leaf in my life and build a new career as a software developer.
+I know that my road is long and hard, but I believe that I can cross it by my virtue of persistence and curiosity.
+Never too late for anything.
+I want to be born from ashes like Phoenix.

 <!--
 **ugurulukir/ugurulukir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.